 Five years ago, the department was struggling with issues common to many departments that are either all or partly volunteer-based: how to keep track of member availability, how to manage information regarding who was responding to any given incident as it occurred, how to let members know about training events, and how to get information out to members about operational needs.
 Chief among those, however, was the response information management.

-Get pricing and product info from top Communications Interoperability companies.
+Request product info from top Communications Interoperability companies.

 Department size: *